Analyze social reports

 Create and publish social posts

-Use HubSpot's social tool to create and publish social posts to promote your blog content or landing page...Knowledge Base
+Use HubSpot's social tool to create a post and publish it to multiple different social accounts at once.
+You...Knowledge Base